flaviakim/godot-game-jam-template/README.md

 Following other features are ready to use:
 - simple Global soundsystem for easy reusable simple and or UI sounds
-- persisted settings (saved to file) which update the volume of all AudioSources automatically
+- persisted settings (saved to file) which update the volume of all audio on "SFX" and "Music" buses automatically
 - pause game mechanics and in game settings menu
 - elaborate debug system which will make your testing phase easier in so many ways